 Alongside the balance sheet and the income statement, the cash flow statement (CFS) is the third of the “holy trinity” of mandatory business forms.
 Accordingly, as a startup company owner, you have to know the ins and the outs of cash flow statements.
 Don’t know where to start?
 Fear not.
-The following guide and cash flow statement example should help you feel comfortable with the process and ensure that you are ready to handle your startup’s finances.
+The following guide and CFS example should help you feel comfortable with the process and ensure that you are ready to handle your startup’s finances.

 So what exactly is a cash flow statement?
 Investopedia defines a cash flow statement as a mandatory statement that records “the amount of cash and cash equivalents entering and leaving a company.”
 The key function of the CFS is to let investors and lenders take a look at how your company’s finances are being managed and where your cash is coming from.

 The Difference between an Income Statement, Balance Sheet and Cash Flow Statement